Updated June 11, 2026

 You can't use these directly, but they shape what Claude becomes.

-Trust • Just announced
+Trust • Anthropic policy

 No ads.
 Ever.

-Anthropic confirmed April 24 that Claude will never show ads.
+From Anthropic's Feb 4, 2026 post "Claude is a space to think": Claude will never show ads.
 No sponsored answers, no advertiser influence on what it tells you.
 When Claude recommends a tool, it's because it's the right one — not because someone paid.

 Claude changes fast.
 Don't fall behind.